-A really common interview question across industries is about strengths and weaknesses.
-Answering the part about your biggest strength is easy (for most) but lots of people trip up on the other side of the question: “What is your biggest weakness?”
+A common interview question across industries is about strengths and weaknesses.
+Answering the part about your biggest strength is easy (for most), but a lot of people trip up on the other side of the question.

 1. Spin a negative into a positive.
-Such as,“Sometimes I spend too much time checking my work because I want to make sure it is perfect.”
+“Sometimes I spend too much time checking my work, because I want to make sure it’s perfect.”

 3. Give an honest answer.
-Such as, “An area I am trying to work on is public speaking.
-It is not naturally something I’ve been able to master.”
+“An area I’m trying to work on is public speaking.
+It’s not naturally something I’ve been able to master.”

-I firmly believe in option 3.
-Answer the question honestly… without shooting yourself in the foot.
+I firmly believe in option three.
+Answer the question honestly, without shooting yourself in the foot.

 Which is even worse.
-Being unable or unwilling to come up with anything at all only means one thing: you are not self-aware.
-The truth is (and everyone knows this) no one is going to be good at every single thing they do.
+Being unable or unwilling to come up with anything at all only means one thing: You’re not self-aware.
+The truth is—and everyone knows this—no one is going to be good at every single thing they do.
 Constantly identifying areas you can work on and then taking steps to actually improve them makes you a better employee, coworker, friend, family member—you get the point.
-Very few people out there are going to want to sit next to someone every day who thinks they are 100 percent perfect.
+Very few people out there are going to want to sit next to someone every day who thinks they’re 100 percent perfect.

 2. It actually will enable you to be in a role that you can succeed in.
-The person on the other end knows what the company is looking for (overall, as well as for the specific job) and is trying to make sure you are a good fit for both.
-If your biggest weakness is genuinely public speaking and you are applying for a role that requires constantly presenting to large audiences, it’s probably better that they know that upfront, and it may be better that you don’t get that role.
+The person on the other end knows what the company is looking for—overall, as well as for the specific job—and is trying to make sure you’re a good fit for both.
+If your biggest weakness genuinely is public speaking and you’re applying for a role that requires constantly presenting to large audiences, it’s probably better that they know that upfront, and it may be better that you don’t get that role.
 If that’s the case, why are you applying for it anyway?

 How to Ace the “Weakness” Question

 Give a real weakness and explain what steps you’ve taken to improve.